 No matter what your age, good rest is essential for your health.
 For older adults, a good night’s sleep is especially important because it helps improve concentration and memory formation, allows your body to repair any cell damage that occurred during the day, and refreshes your immune system, which in turn helps to prevent disease.

 Many physicians consider sleep to be a barometer of a person’s health, like taking a temperature.
 Older adults who don’t sleep well are more likely to suffer from depression, attention and memory problems, and excessive daytime sleepiness.
 Insufficient sleep can also lead to many serious health problems in older adults, including an increased risk of cardiovascular disease, diabetes, weight problems.

 Health issues affecting sleep:

-There are also specific health issues related to ageing that can have a significant impact on sleep, these include:
+There are also specific health issues related to aging that can have a significant impact on rest, these include: